a1ex5ant-dev/a1ex5ant-dev/README.md

 ## 📚 Cybersecurity Certifications

 - ✔️ International Diploma in IT and Cybersecurity — Vellum
-- ✔️ Threat Management and Security Policies — National and Kapodistrian University of Athens
+- ✔️ IT and Cybersecurity: Threat Management and Security Policies — National and Kapodistrian University of Athens
 - ✔️ IT Systems Security Technician - TUV Nord

 ## 🚀 Coming Soon